 Valis Zilber, an anarch, has decided to hack his way into the Metropolitan Bank and wreak havoc with the prince's accounts.
 Val sits down at his system and begins plotting out his assault.
-He knows he cannot use his home telephone to call the bank as the likelihood of the calls eventually being traced is very high.
+He knows he cannot use his home telephone to call the bank as the likelihood of the calls eventually bring traced is very high.
 Therefore, Val will use a portable computer from a payphone.
 The Storyteller sets the difficulty of hacking into the bank computer as follows: mainframe computer - four hours per roll; difficulty 8.
-Security =+4 hours per roll, difficulty +4 (total eight hours per roll; difficulty 12).
+Security = +4 hours per roll, difficulty 44 (total eight hours per roll; difficulty 12).
 Cracking software = -4 hours per roll, -2 difficulty (total four hours per roll; difficulty 10).

-Val can roll to break into the computer and rearrange the prince's accounts as often as he likes.
-In order to succeed he must accumulate eight successes.
-Each roll takes four hours of game time.
-The Storyteller rules that even if Val is successful, the damage to the prince will be temporary (the bank has backup records) unless Val accumulates 16 successes, in which case the effects on the prince's accounts will be permanent.
+Val can roll to be a solution of the second second

+Bahkshas backup records) inless Val accumulates 16 successes, in which case the effects on the prince's accounts will be permanent.
 Any botched roll Val makes will set off the computer security system and alert the operators that something is wrong.